messkan/prompt-cache/README.md

 ![PromptCache Demo](assets/demo.png)

-> [!WARNING]
+> [!NOTE]
-> **v0.1.0 is currently in Alpha.** It is not yet production-ready.
+> **v0.2.0 is now available!** This version includes support for Mistral and Claude providers.
-> Significant improvements in stability, performance, and configuration are coming in v0.2.0.
+> Significant improvements in stability, performance, and configuration are included.
 ---

 ## 💰 The Problem